1 Resort in the East - SKI Magazine Reader Survey 2023

 What do you do when it is "too cold" to ski?
-It is never too cold to ski or ride.
-At line-up we ensure that all of our customers are dressed properly.
-We may offer suggestions on additional gear that can make the guest more comfortable (i.e. neck warmers, hand and/or toe warmers, dressing in layers, etc.).
-On colder days we take more breaks.
-We have several buildings at the base and some summits of mountains for groups to go in.
-Some locations offer hot chocolate breaks as well.
+It is rarely too cold to ski or ride.
+Prior to the start of the program our ski school professionals will assess preparedness and may offer suggestions for additional gear resulting in a more comfortable experience (i.e. goggles, neck warmers, hand and/or toe warmers, dress in layers, etc.).
+On colder days additional breaks are also provided.
+There are several buildings at the base and some summits of mountains for groups to warm up.
+Select indoor locations offer hot chocolate breaks as well!

 Are helmets required?
-Helmets are not required but are recommended.
-There are several advantages to wearing a helmet.
-Helmets can decrease the severity of a head injury.
-They keep your head and body warmer than a hat.
-There are a lot of cool helmets and covers for kids that make wearing a helmet more fun!
+Helmets are not required but are highly recommended.
+There are advantages to wearing a helmet including a decrease in the severity of a head injury, they keep your head and body warm, and of course style with all the cool helmets and covers for adults and kids it makes wearing a helmet more fun!
 We are proud to say a significant number of our guests wear helmets.

 How are the kids divided into the different groups?
-The children are divided by age and ability level.
-We do our best to group 3 and 4 year olds together, 5 and 6 year olds together.
-In the 7-15 year old age groups it depends on the number of students at each level.
-We try to group younger ages together and older ages together.
-Most importantly we want them to be matched by skills, experience, emotionally, and developmentally.
+The children are divided by age and ability level; typically with, 3 & 4 year olds together and 5 & 6 year olds together.
+The 7-15 year olds are dependent on the number of students for each level.
+When participation permits, children are grouped with their peers and most importantly they are matched by skills, experience, and development.

-Where do I take my "never-ever" skiers and riders to start?
-Our beginner learning terrain is in the greeting area behind the Meeting House.
-Due to the wide open space, the greeting area is the best place to start a "never-ever" student because there is plenty of wide open space.
-As they progress you can move to Sir Henry's Learning Hill.
+Where do I take my First Day skiers and riders to start?
+The beginner learning terrain is located in the greeting area behind the Meeting House.
+Due to the wide open space, the greeting area is the best place to start a "never-ever."
+As the student progresses, movement to Sir Henry's Learning Hill is appropriate.